magento/devdocs/src/cloud/howtos/debug.md

 {:.bs-callout-info}
 You can configure Xdebug to run in the {{site.data.var.mcd-prod}} environment for local debugging without changing your {{site.data.var.ece}} project configuration.
 See [Configure Xdebug for Docker]({{site.baseurl}}/cloud/docker/docker-development-debug.html).

-To set up Xdebug, you need to [configure](#configure-xdebug) a file in your Git repository, configure your IDE, and set up port forwarding.
+To set up Xdebug, [configure](#configure-xdebug) a file in your Git repository, configure your IDE, and set up port forwarding.
 You can configure settings in the `magento.app.yaml` file.
 After editing, you can push the Git changes across all Starter environments and Pro Integration environments to enable Xdebug.
-You do not need to do this for Pro Staging & Production environments as Xdebug is always available, see [Debug for Pro Staging and Production](#pro-debug)
+You do not need to do this for Pro Staging & Production environments as Xdebug is always available, see [Debug for Pro Staging and Production](#pro-debug).

 Once configured, you can debug [CLI commands](#debugcli), [web requests](#webrequests), and [code](#code).
 Remember, all {{site.data.var.ece}} environments are read-only.
 You need to pull code to your local development environment to perform debugging.
 For Pro Staging and Production environments, we include [additional instructions](#pro-debug) for Xdebug.